Azure/azure-sdk-for-java/sdk/formrecognizer/azure-ai-formrecognizer/README.md

  These values are returned in a collection of `RecognizedForm` objects.
 See example [Recognize Custom Forms](#recognize-forms-using-a-custom-model).
  - Recognizing form content, including tables, lines and words, without the need to train a model.
  Form content is returned in a collection of `FormPage` objects.
 See example [Recognize Content](#recognize-content).
- - Recognizing common fields from US receipts, using a pre-trained receipt model on the Form Recognizer service.
+ - Recognizing common fields from receipts, using a pre-trained receipt model on the Form Recognizer service.
  These fields and meta-data are returned in a collection of `RecognizedForm` objects.
 See example [Recognize Receipts](#recognize-receipts).

 ### FormTrainingClient